-Why Go Down This Path?
+Template Usage: Why Go Down This Path?

 At the core of every successful and effective NMS strategy is a common configuration for all the devices under management.
 Variables like SNMP strings, Windows credentials, and SSH passwords need to be known by your monitoring system to extract information.
 However, in all but the most minuscule IT environments there are potentially thousands of devices of every shape and size to track.
 Templates allow you to quickly and reliably set those variables on a mass change basis.
 Certainty of a consistent configuration affords your team the ability to stay on top (or ahead) of problem conditions that would otherwise send an angry mob of pitchfork-wielding end-users to your office door.